Leukemia, Lymphoma and Palliative Care

 Lymphoma is cancer that starts in the lymphatic system, which helps the body fight infection.
 There are two main types: Hodgkin’s lymphoma is a relatively curable form of the disease.
 Non-Hodgkin’s lymphoma refers to about 30 other varieties of this disease.

 Although leukemia and lymphoma are different cancers, they usually have similar symptoms, treatments and treatment side effects.
-Palliative care is also similar for people facing either type of cancer.
+Palliative care is similar for people facing either type of cancer.

 Understanding Palliative Care